 The long answer is mainly small and medium businesses, because the penalties are high enough to bankrupt them and it will be easier to prosecute individuals.
 But more on this later.

-What are the Major Changes of WA WHS Act?
+What are the Major Changes of WA’s WHS Act?

-In December 2020 we hosted an event with renowned WHS lawyer and Director of Wayland Legal, Greg Smith.
+In December 2020 we hosted an event with renowned WHS lawyer from Jackson McDonald (previously Wayland Legal), Greg Smith.

 Greg has specialised in employment law and WHS for over 20 years.
 He’s also contributed to several safety publications and has worked as the Principal Safety Advisor for a major oil and gas company.